FileCloud on AWS - User Deployment Guide

 Use Cases

-- Client Document Portal - Use FileCloud to create a client document portal on AWS infrastructure to server your clients, customers and partners.
+- Client Document Portal - Use FileCloud to create a client document portal on AWS infrastructure to serve your clients, customers and partners.

 Overview of Typical Customer Deployment